 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Concessions offered for

-Evening sessions available on Mondays and Tuesdays.
+Evening sessions available on Mondays, Tuesdays and Thursdays.
 Please get in touch to discuss.